Group taxation is not permitted under the Indian tax law.

 In case there are multiple entities of the same international group resident in India, one of the entities will have to be identified as the designated entity for filing the master file as well as for other communication in respect of the master file and the CbC report.
 Further, the rules have prescribed various forms for intimations to be filed with the prescribed authority and filing of the master file and CbC report with the prescribed authority at various dates.
 The due date for filing the master file is the specified due date for filing the annual tax returns.
 In case of CbC report, every parent entity or the alternate reporting entity, resident in India, will have to file report within a period of 12 months from the end of the said reporting accounting year of the parent entity.

 Significant penalty provisions will apply for non-compliance and furnishing inaccurate information.

 Further, on 27 June 2018, CBDT issued an instruction no. 02/ 2018 relating to appropriate use of CbC report information.
 This instruction provides clarity on certain fundamental aspects of use of such information by the Indian tax authorities.

 Restrictions on interest deduction

 The BEPS Action Plan 4 recommends alternate approaches for countries to limit tax base erosion through interest deductions and other financial payments.
-Provisions have been introduced in the Income Tax Act, 1961, which seek to limit the interest deduction of Indian companies or PEs of foreign companies in India.
+Provisions have been introduced in the Act which seek to limit the interest deduction of Indian companies or PEs of foreign companies in India.
 Taxpayers engaged in banking or insurance business are specifically excluded.